nodeg/dotfiles/README.md

 ## TODO

-Write a bash script to install required packages automatically.
+* Write a bash script to install the required packages automatically.
+* Neovim plugin list

 ## Installation using GNU Stow